 17/2/17 I had a game of tennis yesterday with some people I met on board ship.
 They got on at Capetown where they were having a holiday and were returning to Durban, where they live.
 I am now casting around for a game of golf.
 It is summer time here and to hot for anything – even letter writing.
 I have had some fine surf bathing here and it is most exciting.
 There is a huge enclosure with a sort of iron grid to keep out the sharks and the only way to make any headway against the tremendous breakers is to pull yourself out on a rope attached to it.
 You then let go and the next thing you know you are bundled neck and crop [now there’s an expression] on the beach, with half the Indian Ocean inside you.

 We move about here in rickshaws drawn by splendid looking Zulus, with a fearsome looking headgear of horns and feathers.
 They get along the smooth roads in great style but I don’t envy them their job in this heat.

 Looks like Henry Tod continues to enjoy his voyage.

-FOR MORE ON READING & WRITING HISTORICAL FICTION follow A WRITER OF HISTORY (using the widget on the left sidebar)
+FOR MORE ON READING & WRITING HISTORICAL FICTION FOLLOW A WRITER OF HISTORY (using the widget on the left sidebar)

 M.K.
-Tod writes historical fiction and blogs about all aspects of the genre at A Writer of History.
-Her latest novel, TIME AND REGRET was published by Lake Union on August 16, 2016.
+Tod writes historical fiction.
+Her latest novel, TIME AND REGRET was published by Lake Union.
 Mary’s other novels, LIES TOLD IN SILENCE and UNRAVELLED are available from Amazon, Nook, Kobo, Google Play and iTunes.
 She can be contacted on Facebook, Twitter and Goodreads or on her website www.mktod.com.